 1. Hard Work Alone Won’t Make Anyone Rich

 It is a common misconception that hard work alone is enough to make someone rich.
-While hard work is an important factor in achieving success, it is not the only factor.
+While hard work is important in achieving success, it is not the only factor.

 By right understanding, the author means that you must have specific skills and know how to use them smartly.

-For example, a person who works hard at a low-paying job may not have the same opportunities as someone who has a high-paying job and access to resources and connections.
+For example, a person who works hard at a low-paying job may not have the same opportunities as someone with a high-paying job and access to resources and connections.

 Similarly, a person who works hard but lacks the necessary skills or knowledge to succeed in their field may not achieve the same level of success as someone who has both hard work and expertise.